 January 1, 2013: Your domain has expired.
 Most registrars hold the domain, which means your website and email will no longer work.
-You can still renew your domain at the regular renewal price for the next 40 days in what is called a renewal grace period, but you cannot transfer it unless you renew first.
+You can still renew your domain at the regular renewal price for the next 30 days during what is called the grace renewal period, but you cannot transfer it unless you renew first.

 If you want to keep your domain name, the best policy is to renew early.
 Remember you don't lose any time by renewing early: a domain expiring January 1, 2013 and renewed on November 1, 2012 will then expire on January 1, 2014.
 Another easy option is to set up auto renew in your Dynadot account.

 We hope this post has helped you understand more about how the domain registration and renewal process works.
 Visit our help page on the lifecycle of a domain for further reference and then start registering your perfect domain!